PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Tank Tag

-We also need to add a tag to the tank, which we will use later for collision detection:
+We also need to add a tag to the tank, which we'll use later for collision detection:

 ![](img/RTGame/11.png)